30 EASY Hikes In Banff For The Whole Family

 Chephren Lake

 Chephren Lake is a gorgeous lake with staggering views of Mount Chephren above.
-What’s fantastic is it’s a shimmering aquamarine-colored lake with only a few visitors every day.
+What’s fantastic is that it’s a shimmering aquamarine-colored lake with only a few visitors daily.
 You won’t be alone, but it’s a far cry from the crowds of the more popular lakes in the park.
+It’s an easy and mellow objective the whole family can do, but bring good shoes; the trail can be extremely muddy!

 Sundance Canyon Trail